METALS-Most base metals slip on China demand, US debt ceiling jitters

-May 22 (Reuters) - Most nonferrous metals prices dropped on Monday as investors gauged lacklustre Chinese demand outlook and potential chaos in global financial markets following a surprise breakdown in the U.S. debt ceiling negotiations.
+May 22 (Reuters) - The prices of most base metals fell on Monday on lacklustre Chinese demand outlook and potential chaos in global financial markets amid a surprise breakdown in the U.S. debt ceiling negotiations.

-U.S. President Joe Biden and House Republican Speaker Kevin McCarthy will meet to discuss the debt ceiling later in the day, less than two weeks before the June 1 deadline after which Treasury expects the federal government will struggle to pay its debts.

-A failure to lift the debt ceiling would trigger a default, likely sparking chaos in financial markets and a spike in interest rates.
+Investors are concerned about the possibility of the U.S. federal government falling behind in paying off its debt, which could trigger a defaultand likely spark chaos in financial markets and a spike in interest rates.

-Meanwhile, demand outlook in top consumer China was bearish across many metals.
-Players gathered for the first London Metal Exchange seminar and sideline events in Hong Kong since the coronavirus pandemic.
+Demand outlook in top consumer China was also bearish across many metals segments.

+"Looks like the debt ceiling in the US is not going to be lifted in time, a metals trader said, adding that China is assessing the base metal demand after last week's LME seminar in Hong Kong.

-However, copper prices are supported by low inventories, with stockpiles in SHFE warehouses CU-STX-SGH falling to 102,511 tonnes, the lowest in more than four months.
+However, copper prices were supported by low inventories, with stockpiles in SHFE warehouses CU-STX-SGH falling to 102,511 tonnes, the lowest in more than four months.
 Inventories in Chinese bonded warehouses SMM-CUR-BON also declined.

-Yangshan copper premium SMM-CUYP-CN rose to a seven-week high of $35 a tonne on Friday, indicating better demand to import the metal into China, as the import arbitrage was open a few times last week.
+Yangshan copper premium SMM-CUYP-CN rose to a seven-week high of $35 a tonne on Friday, indicating better demand to import the metal into China.

+"The arbitrage for copper opened quite a few times last week, so onshore Chinese were buyers of physical material," the metals trader said.

 For the top stories in metals and other news, click